10 Ways to Reduce Fuel Cost for Your Fleet

 #7 Don’t Skimp on Tires

-While purchasing the best tires for your fleet may cost more upfront, it’ll pay off in the long run.
+While purchasing the best tires for your entire fleet may cost more upfront, it’ll pay off in the long run.

 Additionally, keep your tires properly inflated.
 Underinflated tires cause your trucks to do more work, thereby increasing fuel consumption.